Arc676/Arc-Music-Player/README.md

 ### Legal

 Project available under GPLv3 except linking Apple libraries is allowed to the extent to which this is necessary for compilation.
 See `LICENSE` for full GPL text.
+Image icon by [Nuno Jesus](https://github.com/nunojesus/graphic-design-portfolio) available under [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/).